Tay-Sachs Disease

 Languages Spoken:

-Florian Eichler is a Neurologist in Boston, Massachusetts.
-Dr. Eichler and is rated as an Elite provider by MediFind in the treatment of Tay-Sachs Disease.
-His top areas of expertise are Adrenoleukodystrophy (ALD), CACH Syndrome, Tay-Sachs Disease, and Hereditary Sensory Neuropathy Type 1 (HSN1).
-Dr. Eichler is currently accepting new patients.
+Florian Eichler is a Pediatric Neurologist practicing medicine in Boston, Massachusetts.
+Dr. Eichler is rated as an Elite provider by MediFind in the treatment of Tay-Sachs Disease.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), CACH Syndrome, Tay-Sachs Disease, Gangliosidosis, and Gastrostomy.

 Learn about our expert tiers